cloverhackathons/JavascriptWebviewBinding/README.md

 #### WebviewAndroidBinding.java

-TODO: Change the private `PAGE_URL` variable to your web application's URl.
+TODO: Change the private `PAGE_URL` variable to your web application's URL.

 In `onCreate`, we will load this `PAGE_URL` and provide methods to the JavaScript context from within the `WebAppInterface` class.